 Canadian Hydrographic Association

 Ward, Robert; Alexander, Lee; Greenslade, Barrie; and Pharaoh, Anthony, "IHO S-100: The New Hydrographic Geospatial Standard for Marine Data and Information" (2008).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference.
 425.